yafetfaf07/water_management_1169/README.md

 Installation
 Clone the repository:

-git clone [repository-url]
-cd [project-folder]

 Install dependencies:

 npm install

-Configure Environment Variables:
-Create a .env file in the project's root directory with the following variables:

-REACT_APP_SUPABASE_URL=your_supabase_project_url
-REACT_APP_SUPABASE_ANON_KEY=your_supabase_anon_key
-# Add any payment gateway specific API keys here (e.g., REACT_APP_STRIPE_KEY)

-Run the application:

 npm start
-# or yarn start

-This will typically open the app in your browser at http://localhost:3000.
+This will typically open the app in your browser at http://localhost:5173.

 How to Use
 Register/Login: New users can sign up, existing users can log in.